 Technical Writing: Learning the unique written communication skills that scientists need for publications and presentations.
 Students will receive instruction within individual research classes as well as participate in writing workshops.

-The courses described below are unique to the 2013 ASU Summer Ventures program.
+The courses described below are unique to the ASU Summer Ventures program.
 The 2014 Program is currently being planned.

 Students are required to attend their classes and all other academic components of the institute.
 In line with your academic interests, you will be assigned to one of the following research areas and work closely with a university professor and her/his staff.